-However, I like them crisping up a bit from the oven and getting a little more structure – but that’s totally up to you!
+However, I like them crisping up a bit with the oven and giving these 3 ingredient vegan cookies a little more structure – but that’s totally up to you!

-Now that I have these banana oatmeal bites, I’m all set.
-They are exceptionally easy, and who wouldn’t want a recipe for 3 ingredient cookies with banana and peanut butter?!
+They are exceptionally easy, and who wouldn’t want a recipe for 3 ingredient banana oatmeal cookies?!

-The three ingredients you’ll need for this banana oatmeal bites recipe are:
+The three ingredients you’ll need for these are:

 - Peanut Butter – I recommend a drippy one, like my all-time favorite brand